Nitestack/raspberry-pi-5/README.md

 This file contains all non-sensitive configuration for your server, such as domain names, ports, and feature flags.
 Open `group_vars/all/main.yml` and customize the settings to match your environment.

-**Key settings to change:**

-- `domain`: Your root domain (e.g., "example.com").
-- `data_base_dir`: The base path where all service data will be stored.
-- `common_static_ip`: The static IP address for your Raspberry Pi.
-- `services`: The dictionary where you can customize the domain and ports for each individual service.

 ### 2. Secret Management (`group_vars/all/vault.yml`)

 All sensitive data (API keys, passwords, secrets) is stored in an encrypted Ansible Vault file.
 For convenience, we will store the vault password in a local, git-ignored file.